thycotic/privman-docs/install/agents/installcode.md

 ![Installation dialog](images/bundle/setup.png)

+## Using the SetAMSServer.ps1 Script

+If it becomes necessary to set the install code after the agent is installed, an install code can be set using a PowerShell script that must be run as an Administrator.
+This script, along with other useful agent scripts, will be located in the `C:\Program Files\Thycotic\Powershell\Arellia.Agent` folder on any machine with the Thycotic agent installed and it is called __SetAMSServer.ps1__.

+The script will request parameters, as follows:

+* The first parameter the script will request is the URL of the server you wish to connect to; its value should be `https://PrivilegeManagerURL/TMS/`.
+* The second parameter it will ask for is the install code.

-You can install the agent without an install code, but it will be unable to register with the server.
-To add an install code after the install, either run the bundled installer again or use the __SetAmsServer.ps1__ script in `c:\program files\thycotic\powershell\arellia.agent`.
+Agents can be installed without an install code, but they will be unable to register with the server until an installcode is provided.

-The __SetAmsServer.ps1__ script will ask for the server and a valid install code.

-If older agents are used, the __Prevent Legacy Agent Registration (10.4 and older)__ option might be checked under ADMIN | Configuration and the Advanced tab, which prevents older agents without install code from registering.
+If older agents are used, the __Prevent Legacy Agent Registration (10.4 and older)__ option might be checked under __ADMIN | Configuration | Advanced__ tab, which prevents older agents without install code from registering.

 If an agent was previously installed and never revoked, the endpoint will still have a valid certificate and a new agent can be installed with post-install registration.